aostergards/GambitChallenge/README.md

 The UI is presented on a single page (Default.aspx).

 The data is presented in a very simple but readable way.
 Headed by the reading date, the range of select entries are presented.
 Some CSS (Content/Site.css) was used to customize the containers and input controls for a nicer look.

+Note: Due to some invalid values in the live feed, the application currently uses a text file with old but correct data as a proof of concept.